 You can reach the Tax Collectors Office by calling: 561 355-2622

-First, if you live in Palm Beach County, file a report with the Sheriff’s Office or your local police agency if you live in a municipality.
+First, if you live in Palm Beach County or a PBSO Contracted Municipality, file a report with the Sheriff’s Office or your local police agency if you live in a non-contracted Palm Beach County municipality.
 Or, if you are not a resident of Palm Beach County but you have information that identity theft occurred in Palm Beach County, you can also file a report at the respective agency to where the incident occurred.

 You may consider checking the pawnshops/second-hand dealers in your area for your belongings.